openstack/openstack-manuals/doc/common/glossary.rst

       OpenStack summit took place in Vancouver, Canada.
 The release is named after the Rocky Mountains.

+   Rocky Linux

+      A Linux distribution that is compatible with OpenStack.

    role

       A personality that a user assumes to perform a specific set of